open-cogsci/rapunzel/readme.md

 # Rapunzel

-A code editor for Python
+A modern code editor, focused on numerical computing with Python and R

 Copyright 2019 Sebastiaan Mathôt (@smathot)